EvEng/topics/Big_Data.md

 - This presentation is available from a collaboration between the Center for Drug Evaluation and Research (FDA/CDER), the Division of Applied Regulatory Science (FDA/CDER/DARS), and the Center for Biologics Evaluation and Research (FDA/CBER).
 The open source project is available at https://github.com/FDA/ecglib.
 - Will be ready 1/22.

+### Introduction to using UT's NICS ACF Computing Cluster
+- Trish Goedecke
+- 10-15 minutes
+- PowerPoint presentation on the basics of logging on and getting started using the cluster
+- This introduction will be ready 1/29.
+Hope to follow later in semester with more advanced use, ie, parallel processing.